-At Nemours, we're proud to offer one of the largest, most respected pediatric orthopedics practices in the U.S. — and the world.
+At Nemours Children's, we're proud to offer one of the largest, most respected pediatric orthopedics practices in the United States — and the world.
 We're international leaders in pediatric orthopedic research and medical care, and have been throughout our long history of advancing orthopedic care and research.
 In 1940, we opened the Alfred I. duPont Institute, a pediatric orthopedic hospital in Wilmington, Del.

 Under the direction of Alfred R. Shands, MD, the first medical director, the hospital quickly became world renowned for clinical care and research in pediatric orthopedics.

-Building on the foundation of excellence in pediatric orthopedic care, Nemours/Alfred I. duPont Hospital for Children is now a full-service pediatric hospital that’s named by U.S. News & World Report, year after year, as among the nation’s best children's hospitals in pediatric orthopedics and other specialties.
+Building on the foundation of excellence in pediatric orthopedic care, Nemours Children’s Hospital, Delaware is a full-service pediatric hospital that’s named by U.S. News & World Report, year after year, as among the nation’s best children's hospitals in pediatric orthopedics and other specialties.

-Our current pediatric orthopedic research at Nemours/Alfred I. duPont Hospital for Children primarily involves developing new treatments and determining which current treatments and therapies best influence positive outcomes for children.
+Our current pediatric orthopedic research at Nemours Children’s Hospital, Delaware primarily involves developing new treatments and determining which current treatments and therapies best influence positive outcomes for children.
 We also follow how certain treatments affect a child’s quality of life and function over time.
 Our research covers a breadth of orthopedic conditions.

 We actively participate in retrospective and prospective outcomes research aimed at improving care for kids everywhere with spinal deformities such as scoliosis, kyphosis and spondylolisthesis.